hcr5/SessionID-Torturial/README.md

 Go to the "Application" tab, then go to "Cookies" > "https://scratch.mit.edu" Then find a cookie named scratchsessionid.
 The value of this cookie is your Scratch session id

-⚠ MAKE SURE YOU COPY THE WHOLE ID BY CLICKING ON THE COOKIE AND SELECTING THE WHOLE VALUE ⚠
+<b>⚠ MAKE SURE YOU COPY THE WHOLE ID BY CLICKING ON THE COOKIE AND SELECTING THE WHOLE VALUE ⚠<b>

 ![cookies_tut_2](https://raw.githubusercontent.com/TimMcCool/scratchattach/main/wiki/images/cookies_tut_1.png)